royyandzakiy/royyandzakiy/README.md

 ![header](https://github.com/royyandzakiy/royyandzakiy/blob/master/docs/header.png)

-# 👋 Hi, I’m Royyan
+# Hi, I’m Royyan

 Senior Embedded / Firmware Engineer
 C++ • RTOS • Zephyr • ESP-IDF • Systems Architecture

+I work on embedded systems that need to behave predictably in the real world.
-I design and build **reliable embedded systems** — from bare-metal and RTOS firmware to device-to-desktop tooling — with a focus on **clarity, determinism, and long-term maintainability**.
+From bare-metal and RTOS firmware to device-to-desktop tooling, I focus on designs that are explicit, debuggable, and maintainable over time.

-Mostly an **individual contributor by default**, occasionally stepping into **technical leadership** when systems, teams, or architectures need alignment.
+Primarily an individual contributor.
+I step into technical leadership when architecture, direction, or system boundaries need clarification.

 ---

-## 🧠 How I approach engineering
+## How I think about engineering

-- Systems should be **understandable before they are clever**
+- Code should be understandable before it is clever
-- Event-driven > tangled control flow
-- Explicit state beats implicit behavior
+- Explicit state and data flow beat implicit behavior
-- Tooling and architecture are part of the product
+- Event-driven designs scale better than tightly coupled control logic
+- Tooling, build systems, and developer experience matter
-- Production constraints are design inputs, not afterthoughts
+- Production constraints are part of the design, not something added later

-I care less about novelty and more about whether a system can be **debugged at 2 a.m. and still make sense**.
+I enjoy experimenting with language features and abstractions, but I am always aware of the trade-offs, especially in embedded systems.

 ---

-## 🔧 What I work on
+## What I work on

-- Embedded firmware for **IoT, medical, and industrial devices**
+- Embedded firmware for IoT, medical, and industrial devices
-- RTOS-based systems (Zephyr, FreeRTOS)
+- RTOS-based systems using Zephyr and FreeRTOS
-- Connectivity-heavy devices (BLE, Wi-Fi, MQTT)
+- Connectivity-heavy devices using BLE, Wi-Fi, and MQTT
-- Sensor data pipelines under real-time constraints
+- Sensor data acquisition under real-time and throughput constraints
-- Firmware architecture, refactoring, and developer tooling
+- Firmware architecture, refactoring, and system cleanup
-- Native desktop tooling (Windows) for device communication and diagnostics
+- Native Windows tooling for device communication and diagnostics

 ---

-## 🧰 Core technologies
+## Core technologies

 **Languages**
-- C / Modern C++
+- C and Modern C++
-- Python (tooling, scripting)
+- Python for tooling and scripting
-- TypeScript (automation, internal tools)
+- TypeScript for automation and internal tools

-**Embedded & Systems**
+**Embedded and Systems**
 - Zephyr OS, FreeRTOS
 - ESP-IDF, Nordic SDK
-- State machines, event-driven design
+- State machines and event-driven designs
-- Low-power and high-throughput data paths
+- Low-power systems and high-rate data paths

 **Connectivity**
 - BLE, Wi-Fi